 First time parents of a newborn often lament that their child did not come with instructions.
 Is he crying because he’s hungry or in pain?
 She seems listless, is she sick?
 A simple how-to guide written in the baby’s own gooey words would be so helpful in those early days.
 Without such a guide, parents fumble through the first few months, guessing at the deeper meaning of every twitch and quirk, trying to discern the best way to foster their infant’s growth and development.

 Starting work with a new manager can be every bit as confusing.
-Your new boss has their own habits and beliefs, opinions and biases, strengths and blindspots.
+Your new boss has their own habits and beliefs, opinions and biases, strengths and hidden opportunities.
 It can take months or years to learn how to navigate this potential minefield, and just as the two of you hit your stride, he or she is replaced.

 Recently, engineering managers across silicon valley have begun to address this problem by writing their own readme files — short guides to working effectively with the manager, modeled after the readme files that accompany software.
 As with software readme files, the manager readme shows their colleagues how to configure and operate the manager.
 It explicitly addresses questions that most direct reports are afraid to ask: How will I know I’m doing a good job?
 How can I convince them?
 How do they handle feedback?
 This adds a degree of transparency to what has long been an opaque and nerve wracking process.